 Personnel class

 A representation of a grouping of persons with similar characteristics for a definite purpose such as manufacturing operations definition, scheduling, capability and performance shall be presented as a personnel class.
 Any person may be a member of zero or more personnel classes.
+A personnel class may be defined as a specialization of zero or more personnel class.
+A personnel class may be made up of zero or more personnel class(s).

-A personnel class may be tested by the execution of a qualification test specification.
+A personnel class may be tested by the evaluation of a test specification.

 Table 27 lists the relationship roles of the personnel class.
 Table 28 lists the attributes of the personnel class.

 NOTE  Examples of personnel classes are cook machine mechanics, slicing machine operators, cat-cracker operator, and zipper line inspectors.